mavlink/mavlink-devguide/en/services/component_information.md

 ## Sequences

+### Component Discovery

+A GCS can *broadcast* the `MAV_CMD_REQUEST_MESSAGE` specifying `param1=395`; all components that support the protocol should respond with `COMPONENT_INFORMATION`.

+A GCS can further discover all components in the system by monitoring the channel for `HEARTBEAT` ids, and then send the request to each of them to [verify whether the protocol is supported](#check-protocol-is-supported).
+The broadcast approach is recommended for GCSes that don't track all components on the link.

 ### Check Protocol is Supported

 A system can query whether another component supports the protocol by sending the command [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE) (specifying the [COMPONENT_INFORMATION](../messages/common.md#COMPONENT_INFORMATION) message).